Michael Marcus (musician)

-Michael Marcus (August 25, 1952) is an American jazz clarinetist and saxophonist.
-He plays B♭ & A clarinets, bass clarinet; sopranino, soprano, tenor, baritone, bass, and C melody saxophones, stritch (straight alto) saxophone, saxello, bass flute, tárogató & alto tarogato, and octavin.
+Michael Marcus (August 25, 1952) Is an American Jazz multi-woodwind player & composer.
+He plays saxophones, clarinets, flutes, taragatos and octavins.

 In 1991 Enja released Under the Wire, his debut album as a leader.
-He has worked with artists including: Albert King, Bobby "Blue" Bland, Frank Lowe, Henry Grimes, Jaki Byard, Rahn Burton, Vince Wallace, Fred Hopkins, Denis Charles, Jay Rosen, Tarus Mateen, Perry Robinson, Warren Smith and Edgar Bateman to name a few.
+He has worked & recorded with artists including: Albert King, Bobby "Blue" Bland, Frank Lowe, Carlos "Patato" Valdes, Jaki Byard, Rahn Burton, Vince Wallace, Fred Hopkins, Denis Charles, Jay Rosen, Tarus Mateen, Joe Bowie, Perry Robinson, Warren Smith and Edgar Bateman to name a few.

 Marcus and Ted Daniel comprise Duology, which has collaborated with Andrew Cyrille and Henry Grimes.
 With Sonny Simmons, he is the co-leader of The Cosmosamatics.

 Michael was rewarded an individual performance grant from the NEA (National Endowment of the Arts)-composing for a string quartet in conjunction with his original music.